 Disabled Children's Team (DCT)

-The Disabled Children’s Team (DCT) is a specialist service that offers support to children and young people with severe, enduring, complex disabilities aged 0-18 and their families.
+The Disabled Children’s Team (DCT) is part of the range of Children’s Social Care services offered in Shropshire.
+We are a specialist service that offers support to children and young people, who have been assessed to need help under the Children Act 1989 and/or Chronically Sick and Disabled Persons Act 1970, with severe, enduring, complex disabilities aged 0-18 and their families.

-We work closely with parents, carers and your child/young person to improve outcomes and life chances.
-We also work in partnership with health, education and other professionals as appropriate who share responsibility to meet your child’s needs.
+We work closely with parent carers and your child/young person to improve outcomes and life chances.
+We also work in partnership with health, education, and other professionals as appropriate who share responsibility to meet your child’s needs.

-The Disabled Children's Team is located in Shrewsbury and covers the county of Shropshire, excluding the area under the jurisdiction of Telford and Wrekin Council.
+Our team is made up of Social Workers, Team Managers, Business Support, and a Service Manager, who all have specialist disability knowledge and experience.
+We are based in Shrewsbury and cover the county of Shropshire, excluding the area under the jurisdiction of Telford and Wrekin Council.

 Who do we help?